Staff

 Zubayra Shamseden

-Ms. Shamseden was a 2016-2018 Fellow at the Center for Women, Faith & Leadership (CWFL) of the Institute for Global Engagement's (IGE).
-She has a bachelor’s degree in Library and Information Science from East China Normal University (华东师范大学), in Shanghai; a certification in Chinese from the Industrial University of Xinjiang; a diploma in Russian language and literature from the State University of Eastern Kazakhstan (Восточно-Казахстанский Государственный Университет); and a graduate diploma in Information Studies and a master’s degree in International Studies, both from the University of South Australia, where she focused on the modern history of Uyghur human rights.
-She is fluent in English, Uyghur, Chinese, Uzbek and Russian, and has a working knowledge of Turkish.
+Ms. Shamseden was a 2016–2018 Fellow at the Center for Women, Faith & Leadership (CWFL) of the Institute for Global Engagement (IGE).
+She has a bachelor’s degree in Library and Information Science from East China Normal University (华东师范大学), a certification in Chinese from the Industrial University of Xinjiang, a diploma in Russian language and literature from the State University of Eastern Kazakhstan (Восточно-Казахстанский Государственный Университет), and both a graduate diploma in Information Studies and a master’s degree in International Studies from the University of South Australia, where she focused on modern Uyghur human rights history.
+She is fluent in English, Uyghur, Chinese, Uzbek, and Russian, and has a working knowledge of Turkish.

 Twitter: @UHRP_Chinese